 - Involvement in the Promise South Salt Lake Partnership

 - Recognition programs for outstanding and committed volunteers

 What is Civic Engagement?

 One useful definition of civic engagement is the following: individual and collective actions designed to identify and address issues of public concern.
 Civic engagement can take many forms, from individual voluntarism to organizational involvement to electoral participation.
 It can include efforts to directly address an issue, work with others in a community to solve a problem or interact with the institutions of representative democracy.
 Civic engagement encompasses a range of specific activities such as working in a soup kitchen, serving on a neighborhood association, writing a letter to an elected official or voting.

-Indeed, an underlying principal of our approach is that an engaged citizen should have the ability, agency and opportunity to move comfortably among these various types of civic acts.
+Indeed, an underlying principle of our approach is that an engaged citizen should have the ability, agency, and opportunity to move comfortably among these various types of civic acts.